vidarsko/ComFiT/JOSS_paper/paper.md

 ComFiT sets itself apart from existing open-source Python software for solving PDEs in these ways:

 - **Spectral Methods**: Like Dedalus [@burnsDedalusFlexibleFramework2020], ComFiT employs spectral methods for differentiation and integration,  which is more accessible for those familiar with Fourier analysis, unlike more complex finite element/volume approaches common in performance-driven libraries, e.g., FEniCS [@alnaesFEniCSProjectVersion2015], PyClaw [@ketchesonPyClawAccessibleExtensible2012], and Firedrake [@hamFiredrakeUserManual2023].
-- **Built-in Visualization**: ComFiT includes tailored plotting tools for physical systems, saving users the effort of integrating external libraries.
-Most existing libraries focus on providing documentation on how to use external libraries for visualization.
+- **Built-in Visualization**: Unlike the aforementioned libraries, ComFiT includes tailored plotting tools for physical systems, saving users the effort of integrating with external libraries.
 - **Topological Defect Analysis**: ComFiT's defect identification and tracking algorithms provide unique insights crucial for studying physical phenomena.
 To the best of our knowledge, no other integrated Python library for PDEs offers this functionality.

 # Summary